quantumlib/ReCirq/docs/research.md

-# Research Experiments using Cirq
+# Research experiments with ReCirq

 In addition to software for building and testing circuits (Cirq), we have a library of research experiments using Cirq -- [ReCirq](https://github.com/quantumlib/ReCirq)!